judy-vscode/Judy/README.md

 * Support watching variables and unrolling them on Main Global level.

 * Support setting breakpoints even the debuggee is running.
-(Setting new breakpoints inside blocks should make sure this block haven't been passed or on running)
+(Setting new breakpoints inside blocks should make sure this block has not been passed or is on running)

 ### What Judy can't